-The Ballast Water Reporting Form is submitted prior to arrival at each port of call in California.
+The Ballast Water Management Report is submitted prior to vessel arrival at each port of call in California.
 Commission staff has identified 19 port regions in California form which to collect and analyze reporting data (Figure 2).

 Between 2014b-2016a, 96% of vessel arrivals at California ports submitted ether a BWRF or BWMR to the Commission (Figure 3).
 The Commission accepted the use of the expired BWRF until May 1, 2016, after which, only the BWMR was accepted.
 Eighty-four (84) percent of arrivals submitted their reporting forms on-time, which is an increase of 4% over the previous 2-year reporting period (see Dobroski et al. 2015).

-Despite this, there was a 5% increase in the number of delinquent forms during the first half of 2016.
+Despite the increase in on-time form submissions, there was a 5% increase in the number of delinquent forms during the first half of 2016.
 Confusion in the shipping industry over changes in forms, as well as the Commission's change in the form submission timing requirements, could have played a role in the increased delinquency.
 Commission staff is providing education and outreach to vessels, agents, and owners, and increasing enforcement of violations to reduce the reporting delinquency.